surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 ## Day 27 (2023-03-07)

 Ugh not feeling it.
 Got some more of the zone display on the screen at least.
 Then called it.
+Then I uncalled it, wrote the zone visualizer and fixed a problem with root keys.
+Then added boice plaback as a mod target, fixed a problem with root keys, and generally thought about whats next.

 ## Day 26 (2023-03-02)